 Survival’s report on park ranger violence in the Congo Basin is available here.

 Fundamental rights of tribal people are being violated

 National and international law, as well as WWF’s own policy, set out the Baka’s right to free, prior and informed consent for all major projects on their land.
 However, this fundamental human right has been violated.
 Communities are strongly against the project and are angry that they have been ignored.
 As long as communities associate WWF with park ranger repression, free consent is impossible.
 There has been no meaningful consultation with the affected communities in the project’s development; the park and boundaries were established without their involvement.
-Many community members are unaware of the implications of a “national park” or when it is due to be completed.
+Many community members are unaware of the implications of a “park” or when it is due to be completed.

 The biggest conservation organization cannot and must not be allowed to violate national and international standards in this way.
 Instead, we must force WWF to respect human rights law and in doing so, score a turning point in the dark history of conservation.

 The proposed Messok Dja protected area is doomed to fail in its goal of preserving the rainforest.
 WWF has violated Baka rights, deprived them of their livelihood and criminalized their way of life, leaving them with nothing.
 If the Baka of Messok Dja were to turn to wildlife crime to eke out a living, would they really be to blame?

 WWF knows that violating tribal peoples’ rights precludes effective conservation and yet it is still backing Messok Dja.